watkins-joe/core-python/02-getting-started/notes.md

 - looked at **augmented assignment operators** like `-=` and `+=` for modifying iterator/counter variables in-place
 - requesting text input from the user with the `input()` function

-# introducing strings, collectons, and iteration
+# introducing strings, collections, and iteration

 ## `str`